 With occurrence coverage, the policy covers losses that take place during a specific coverage period, regardless of when an incident is reported.
 For example, say you had a car accident in 1995.
 It doesn’t matter if the claim is reported in 1995, 1996 or 1997.
 The policy you had in 1995 is responsible for responding to the claim because that’s the policy you had when the accident actually occurred.
-This means that even if your current auto coverage is through State Farm and you had Progressive back when the wreck happened, Progressive would respond to the claim.
+This means if you had Progressive when the wreck happened, but now you’re with State Farm, Progressive would respond to the claim.

 But, as mentioned above, legal malpractice insurance is written as a claims-made policy.